ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

    If you DO NOT like the new PIDS, switch ch7/ch8 LOW to return to the original PIDs.
 The gains will not be saved when you disarm.

 If you find after performing an AutoTune that the vehicle feels overly twitchy when flying Stabilize, AltHold or PosHold (but ok in more autonomous modes like Loiter, RTL, Auto) try reducing the RC_FEEL parameter to 0.25.
 This smooths out the pilot's input.
+Alternatively try reducing the :ref:`AUTOTUNE_AGGR <AUTOTUNE_AGGR>` parameter (it should always be in the range 0.05 to 0.10) and try again.

+If the vehicle feels sloppy after the AutoTune, try increasing the :ref:`AUTOTUNE_AGGR <AUTOTUNE_AGGR>` parameter as high as 0.10 and attempt the autotune again.

 Invoke AutoTune with Position Hold
 ==================================